 Once you complete the course you will be able to download the 35 contact hours certification from your dashboard as well.

 Pro #4: Access Duration

 You will get one year of access for this course.
-This is something I have never seen elsewhere for an online course.
-Usually the training program is available for three to six months, and for an extension you have to pay more.
+This is something I have never seen elsewhere on an online course.
+Usually the training program is available only for three to six months, and for an extension you have to pay more.

 Pro #5: Refund Policy

 This program comes with a refund policy.
 If you did not like the course you can ask for a refund within seven days of purchase provided you did not complete more than 30% of the course.